-Policy statement for St Joseph's Pre-school
+Policy statement for St Joseph's Out of School Club

-St Joseph's Pre-school believes that the health and safety (H&S) of children is of paramount importance.
-We make our setting a safe and healthy place for children, parents, staff and volunteers1.
+St Joseph's Out of School Club believes that the health and safety (H&S) of children is of paramount importance.
+We make our setting a safe and healthy place for children, parents, staff and volunteers.

-- We aim to make children, parents and staff aware of H&S issues and to minimise the hazards and risks to enable the children to thrive in a healthy and safe environment. - Our member of staff responsible for H&S is: Natalie Powers, Lead Practitioner.
-She is competent to carry out these responsibilities. - She has undertaken H&S training and regularly updates her knowledge and understanding. - We display the necessary H&S poster on the noticeboard in the kitchen area. - Kayleigh Niven has undertaken fire safety training.
+We aim to make children, parents and staff aware of H&S issues and to minimise the hazards and risks to enable the children to thrive in a healthy and safe environment.

+- Our member of staff responsible for H&S is: Marie Knight, Play Leader.
+She is competent to carry out these responsibilities. - She has undertaken H&S training and regularly updates her knowledge and understanding. - We display the necessary H&S poster on the noticeboard in the kitchen area.